vegardloewe/vegardlowe/content/blog/rollup-arvengtechnologies/index.md

 ---
+title: Promotional Materials for Start-up
-title: Roll-ups - Arveng Technologies
+client: Arveng Technologies
 date: "2018-12-03"
 thumbnail: ./Rollup1Final.jpg
-description: Design av markedsføringsmateriell.
+description: Design of promotional items for a Norwegian technology startup.
 ---

-### Prosjektbeskrivelse
+### Project Description

-Dette prosjektet gikk ut på å designe reklameartikler og roll-up for teknologiselskapet Arveng Technologies.
-Reklameartiklene vil bli brukt på konferanser og internasjonale teknologisamlinger.
+This project involved designing promotional items and roll-up for the technology company Arveng Technologies.
+The promotional items will be used at conferences and international technology gatherings.

-#### Om Arveng Technologies
+#### About Arveng Technologies

-Arveng Technologies lager en hanske med sensorer på hver finger for å kartlegge bevegelsen av hånden.
-Dataen blir brukt til å konstruere en 3D-modell av hånden, som vil gjenkjenne ulike håndgester og utgjøre fundamentet som kan brukes til å kontrollere maskiner.
-På denne måten vil kapasiteten som kreves av brukeren minimeres.
+Arveng Technologies makes a glove with sensors on each finger to map the movement of the hand.
+The data is used to construct a 3D model of the hand, which will recognize different hand gestures and form the foundation that can be used to control machines.
+In this way, the cognitive capacity required by the user will be minimized.

 <div class="kg-card kg-image-card kg-width-full">